HOME | FAQ | LINKS | OLYMPICS | FORUM

 "Crash" course on skeleton for beginners

 Alas, there are no manuals or books on "how to do skeleton."
-You'll need to consult with an instructor, of course, but I've come up with a list of basic tips:
+You'll need to consult with a qualified instructor, of course, but I've come up with a list of basic tips:

 1) First, see if you're even allowed to slide.
 You may be ineligible if you: have a serious neck injury, are too large for the sled (e.g. morbidly obese or extraordinarily tall), lack health insurance, etc.